-Parfait is a super quick, healthy, and refreshing breakfast, snack, or dessert that is made up of creamy yoghurt, layered with fresh fruit and crunchy toppings to create a treat that’s so delicious and bursting with flavours.
+Parfait is a super quick, healthy, and refreshing breakfast, snack, or dessert that is made up of creamy yoghurt, layered with fresh fruit and crunchy toppings to create a treat that’s incredibly delicious and bursting with flavours.

 Parfaits for breakfast though?
 Delicious, dessert-like, AND healthy!

-SO WHAT IS PARFAIT?
+SO WHAT IS A PARFAIT?

-Parfait is a dessert or snack made with alternating layers of usually yoghurt (ice cream or whipped cream), fruits and a crunchy topping (granola, toasted coconut flakes etc).
+A parfait is a dessert or snack made with alternating layers of usually yoghurt (ice cream or whipped cream), fruits and a crunchy topping (granola, toasted coconut flakes etc).

 Parfaits are getting very popular these days because they are healthy and satiating and work well with any age group, picky eaters and all.
-Also, you can experiment with different combinations of fruits, types of toppings or flavour of yoghurt, making them very customizable.
+Also, you can experiment with different combinations of fruits, types of toppings or flavours of yoghurt, making them very customizable.

 Parfaits are also another fun way of having kids consume fruits.
 Making parfaits makes for a very fun interactive activity to be done with the little humans.
 All you have to do is lay out all the ingredients and let them assemble their parfaits to their choice.
-That way they tend to at least try it and once they do they are sure going to love it.
+That way they tend to at least try to taste it and once they do they are sure going to love it.

 Personally, I really enjoy yoghurt parfaits for breakfast, as an afternoon snack, or even for dessert.
 Simple and fresh flavours combined to create a snack that is tasty and healthy.
 I make my own yoghurt, so that is what I usually use when I make parfaits at home, but you can use any yoghurt and flavour of your choice.
 Most people love to use Greek yoghurt because of its high protein content and extra creaminess, but vanilla or coconut yoghurt are excellent options as well.

 Because this recipe is very flexible, I love to experiment with my choice of fruit.
 My favourite fruits for parfaits are mangoes (duh!!!), kiwis and pineapples.
-Strawberries and blueberries I equally love but they are a bit scarce where I live so I don’t get to make them often.
+Strawberries and blueberries I equally love but they are a bit scarce where I live so I don’t get to use them often.
 But when I make parfaits for guests I love to mix things up and experiment with a wide variety of tropical fruits I can lay my hands on for a unique tropical flavour.
-Need I say it’s healthy, refreshing, delicious and bursting with flavours.
+Need I say it’s healthy, refreshing, delicious and bursting with flavour.

 This recipe is so simple I will hardly call it a recipe even.
 It’s basically just instructions on how to assemble the different components in alternating layers in a glass to make it look it all fancy and pretty.